Fall 2024 – UGBA 10/10X Update

 Any student not meeting listed prerequisites for Business courses or not attending in the first three weeks of instruction may be “Instructor Dropped” from the class list or wait list.

-Enforced Prerequisite Classes for Fall 2024
+Enforced Prerequisite Classes for Spring 2025

 Class | Prerequisite Course Number |